ymitiku/fluxion/FEATURE_BRANCH_GUIDELINES.md

 1. **Open a Pull Request**:
    - Create a PR targeting the release branch (e.g., `release/v1.0.0`).
-   - Use the following template:
+   - Use the following template(Will be enforced after v1.0.0):

      ```markdown
      ### Feature: <Feature Name>